Yandex Cloud

 The security group's setup determines the Managed Service for GitLab instance performance and availability.

-To configure a security group for a Managed Service for GitLab instance:
+To set up a security group for a Managed Service for GitLab instance:

-1. Add rules for incoming and outgoing traffic to the existing security group or create a new group with such rules.
+1. Add rules for incoming and outgoing traffic to an existing security group or create a new group with such rules.

-2. Apply the security group to the GitLab instance when creating or modifying it.
+2. Apply the security group to the GitLab instance when creating or updating it.

-If you do not bind a separate security group to an instance, the group created by default in the instance's network will apply to it.
+If you do not assign a separate security group to your instance, the default security group of its network will apply.
 The rules of this security group added for other services affect access to the GitLab instance.

 If you have issues with setting up a security group, contact support.